miguelalba96/github.io/_posts/21-11-29-Tensorflow-low-level-API.md

             return x
     ```

-3. We can test if the layer implementation is working by calling it and getting its variables:
+3. We can test if the layer implementation is working correctly by calling it and getting its variables (the weight's tensors):

     ```python
     # create fake image